Content marketers want to know which blog posts catch users’ attention, push prospects down the sales funnel or convince leads to become customers.

 "But this model no longer applies to today’s customer journeys," he continues.
 "In the last six months, Google looked at thousands of users’ clickstream data from a third-party opt-in panel.
 We found that no two journeys are exactly alike, and in fact, most journeys don’t resemble a funnel at all.
 They look like pyramids, diamonds, hourglasses, and more.
 Digital technology and mobile devices have put people in control.
 We all now expect an immediate answer in the moments we want to know, go, do, and buy."

 There’s no perfect method for tracking blog ROI.
-By creating an estimate, we can get a general sense of a blog's revenue creation efficiency.
+But by creating an estimate, we can get a general sense of a blog's revenue creation efficiency.

 That alone can provide valuable information to content marketers as they work to improve their efforts.